Thanhoanh/Vistral-V/README.md

 For the two versions of the pretrain phase, we also tried finetune to see the results.

 Currently due to limitations in available hardware, we only implement finetune with LoRA.
 However, according to my guess, if you fully refine the Language Model, you can get better results.

+In addition to changing the data for the pretrain/finetune, we also made adjustments to match the device's existing VRAM amount of 40Gb GPU VRAM: **adjust the batch size and scale down the learning rate**.

 Version 1:
 ```bash